 Leveraging Local SEO and “Near Me” Queries

-- Local Schema Markup: Implement LocalBusiness schema to provide explicit location signals to search engines and voice assistants.
+- Local Schema Markup: Implement LocalBusiness schema and other structured data formats to provide explicit signals about your location, services, and operating hours.
+This helps search engines and voice assistants accurately parse and present your business information.

 Integrating Voice Search into Your Inbound Funnel